 Send the form

-Send your documents to The Appeals Service (TAS), not to the PIP Centre.
+Send your documents to The Appeals Service (TAS), not to the DfC.
 The address is on the form.
 You should include the following:

 - a copy of your Mandatory Reconsideration Notice

 - any further evidence you have, although you can send this later

 Post your appeal documents by recorded delivery if you can.
 Otherwise go to your local Post Office to post it and ask for proof of postage.
 This can help you later if the tribunal service says you didn’t meet the deadline or if the letter gets lost in the post.

 TAS will check the form and if they accept your appeal they will notify you that your appeal is being processed and that it has been forwarded to the DfC for their response.